 Get involved in local government.
 Attend meetings to observe or to speak on specific issues.

-Work with other congregations within your diocese to increase participation and make every election a call for values-based voting on environment and justice.
+Work with other congregations in your diocese to increase participation and make every election a call for values-based voting on environment and justice.

 Participate in programs that monitor and protect voter access to polls and ballots.
 Apply to be a poll worker in your community or less privileged towns.